cyrilwanner/next-optimized-images/README.md

 Default: `8192`

 Smaller files will get inlined with a data-uri by [url-loader](https://www.npmjs.com/package/url-loader).
-This number defines the maximum file size for images to get inlined.
+This number defines the maximum file size (in bytes) for images to get inlined.
 If an image is bigger, it will get copied to the static folder of next.

 Images will get optimized in both cases.

+To completely disable image inlining, set this value to `-1`.
+You will then always get back an image url.

 #### imagesFolder